SurgeCode/near-relay/README.md

 # @near-relay

-Tooling to simplify metatransactions development to be as easy as possible on NEAR.
+The @near-relay library streamlines the development of meta transactions on the NEAR Protocol, aiming to simplify the process for developers.

-Metatransactions are a way to allow a signed transaction to be delegated to another account to be submitted (relayer).
-This allows the signer to not have to pay for gas allowing a better onboarding experience.
+Meta transactions enable a signed transaction to be delegated to another account (the relayer) for submission.
+This delegation mechanism eliminates the need for the signer to cover gas fees, thereby enhancing the onboarding experience for users.

 ## @near-relay/server

-The server side of the package exposes methods to more easily submit delegated transactions in this case "relay" and "createAccount"
+The server-side component of the package offers methods that facilitate the submission of delegated transactions, including "relay" and "createAccount".

+### Server Example
-Here is an example of how these could be used in a simple server
+Here's a basic example demonstrating how these methods can be utilized within a server:

 [This code can be easily emulated to produce simple relayer](https://github.com/SurgeCode/near-relay/blob/main/server/server.ts)
 ```ts